-Toshiba Satellite U940 Windows 8 gaming Ultrabook review - hands on
+Toshiba Satellite U940 Windows 8 gaming Ultrabook review

 We’ve always thought that Ultrabooks would be much more appealing with dedicated graphics, and thankfully laptop manufacturers have finally seen the light of day.
 Toshiba’s first is the Satellite U940, a 14in Ultrabook with an Nvidia GT 630m graphics chip for on-the-go gaming.